 Install Cybersecurity Measures

 It’s easy to feel comfortable with your home network by default, especially if you’ve been using it for some time.
 Smart speakers like the Amazon Echo are taking over the world by storm.
 Unfortunately, they have a major security problem, whereby the voice-activated speakers and other connected electronics turn a blind eye to the security of information stored on them.
-There are two ways to protect your data when you use a smart speaker.
-First, you can simply disconnect your smart speaker from any network and then connect to it using a wired connection, like a USB cord.
+This might not be a problem while you are at home, but at work, especially when you operate businesses such as credit card companies where it is imperative to keep the information safe and secure, you should limit the use of smart speakers.
+Assuming you are still interested in using this smart speaker, then you have a few options for protecting your data.
+To begin with, if you need help with office security, firms like TokenEx can provide you with a number of leading solutions.
+It’s always better to have a backup solution that’s dependable.
+After that, you can simply disconnect your smart speaker from any network and then connect to it using a wired connection, like a USB cord.
 Second, you can invest in a smart speaker security device, such as our Total Security for Home, which has a built-in hardware firewall that encrypts all the data that is being transmitted.

 In earlier versions of the Amazon Echo, all of a sudden, it would start recording what you said and then send that recording to Amazon.
 Amazon later fixed the problem, but the incident highlighted the dangers of relying on a speaker as a personal assistant since everyone’s words are recorded and sent to a company.